HUNGARYYY/NYFW-Filter/README.md

 -------------------------

 * This work is licensed under GPLv3.
-* Created in both South Congress and North loop, Austin Texas
+* Worked on in both South Congress and North loop, Austin Texas